-Our recommended benzo detox centers for Long Island, Queens, and Staten Island residents provide everyone with a complete assessment so that you know exactly what to expect.
+There are several detox centers for Long Island, Queens, and Staten Island residents that treat patients struggling with addiction Xanax, Klonopin, and others benzodiazepines.
 If you’re interested in a benzo addiction assessment, simply contact Long Island Interventions and we will be happy to help you.

 How Do Benzodiazepines Work?